 Once the red wires are connected to the center pins, the black wires are combined and wired to the outer edging pin.
 Majorly, the ground/negative pin in electronics is a shared pin.
 Ensure the wires are correctly soldered to avoid loose connections.

 Also, once the wires are soldered, be sure to keep the bare wires as short as possible.
 This is to avoid any contact between the bare wires with any other pins or other bare wires.
-Besides, the positive and negatives wires should not cross each other.
+Besides, the positive and negative wires should not cross each other.

 Although some people may shove a small piece of cardboard between the pins to shield the red and black wires, this is extremely unnecessary.
 You simply need to ensure the wires are not crossing each other and are not bare to cause any contact between each other.